Configuring a WebDAV client for Confluence

 This section covers the two methods for configuring a WebDAV client natively in Microsoft Windows:

-• As a network drive
+• as a network drive

-• As a web folder
+• as a web folder

 If possible, use the network drive method as this will enable more comprehensive WebDAV client interaction with Confluence than that provided by a web folder.
 However, your Confluence instance must meet several environmental constraints if you use this method.
 If you cannot configure your instance to meet these requirements, then use the web folder method or third-party WebDAV client software.